Welcome to my review of the best fly fishing packs for 2020.

 Orvis Safe Passage Anglers Day Pack

-The internal storage doesn’t have a ton of compartments, but there are some.
+The internal storage doesn’t have a ton of compartments, but it isn’t completely empty.

 Fishpond Cross Current Chest Pack